Difference between shingle replacement

 Frequently Asked Questions

-When should I consider shingle replacement vs repair?
+When should I consider shingle replacement versus spot repair?

-The cost of shingle replacement can vary widely depending on the size of your roof, the type of shingles, and your location, but typically ranges from $4,000 to $15,000 for a full roof.
+The cost of shingle replacement can vary widely depending on the size of your roof, the type of shingles used, and your location.
+It's best to get quotes from local roofing contractors to determine the specific cost for your home.

 Can I do shingle replacement myself?